 5. To tie things together.
 There’s no shortage of knots out there, is there?
 You will be surprised at how frequently a bandana will come in handy for tying things together.

 6. To wipe dirt and sweat from your face and neck.
 Better you use a bandana than your palm.

 7. To blow your nose.
 It sounds funny, I know.
 But when you’re in a critical situation (such as bugging out), clearing your nose will make you more focused on the situation at hand.

 9. To hold small objects.
 Make a bag by tying opposite corners together to carry all sorts of things such as change, tinder, gravel for a water filter, etc. You can even attach your bandana to a stick to carry your items “hobo” style.

 Leaving bandana strips along the trail or tying them to trees as you’re hiking or bugging out could prove to be a lifesaver.

 12. To clean things you find in the dirt.
 Well, in a survival situation, even the smallest nail on the side of the road may save your life.
 One man’s trash is another man’s treasure and found items could just save your life in an SHTF situation.

 13. To remove hot pots from open fire.
 You need something that can hold heat long enough to effectively move hot plates, pots, and other hot materials with no hassle.
 You may have packed surgical or work gloves but those are useless against high temperatures.

 14. As a sling (to secure that broken arm, for example).
-Pack safety pins, too.

 16. As a towel.
 Bandanas are thin and easy to rinse.
 You never know when you might end up into the water and then have only have a few minutes to dry yourself up and get moving.